 Hotel Restaurants And Wine Lists: Why Are They Important?

 Not too long ago, hotel minibars were all the rage.
 They were providing something that was then missing.
-Hotel guests were not able to enjoy drinks in the comfort of their rooms before the rise of the hotel mini bar.
+Guests were not able to enjoy hotel beverages in the comfort of their rooms before the rise of the hotel mini bar.
 Instead, they would have to go to the hotel restaurants or out of the hotel to get what they want.

 Fast forward to now, minibars have lost their shine with the majority of travelers being Millennials.
 A well-curated food and wine pairing menu provides an improved experience for a traveler, which is what the average Millennial is looking for.